meenal-narsinghani/FAA-Case-Study/README.md

 #### Analytical Approach:

-A structred analytical approach comprising of the steps mentioned below was followed to model the ***flight landing distance***
+A structured analytical approach comprising of the steps mentioned below was followed to model the ***flight landing distance***

 1. Initial Setup & Analytical Dataset creation
 2. Exploratory Data Analysis